Superfiltered $A_\infty$-deformations of the exterior algebra, and local mirror symmetry: Introduction

 \subsection{Structure of the paper}

-\Cref{secSurj} sets up the main algebraic objects---namely, filtered matrix factorisations---describes the factorisation $\mfE_0$, and then studies its endomorphism algebra $\mathcal{B}_0$.
-We construct the minimal model $\mathcal{B}_0^\mathrm{min}$ and calculate its disc potential (\cref{thmB0Potential}).
-In \cref{secmfE} we study the localised mirror functor in this setting, show that it gives a description of an arbitrary superfiltered deformation $\mathcal{A}$ of $E$ (\cref{thmCompositionEquivalence}), and deduce our main classification result (\cref{Theorem1}). \Cref{secHH} then computes the Hochschild cohomology algebra of $\mathcal{A}$ (\cref{thmHHA}---this doesn't use the earlier classification results, and can be read independently if desired.
-Finally, in \cref{secMonotoneTori} we switch to the geometric localised mirror functor and prove our local mirror symmetry statements (\cref{thmLocalMS,thmPoComputation}).
-This assumes some familiarity with Floer theory, in contrast to \cref{secSurj,secmfE,secHH} which are purely algebraic.
+\Cref{secSurj} sets up the main algebraic objects---namely, filtered matrix factorisations---describes the factorisation $\mfE_0$, and then studies its endomorphism algebra $\calB_0$.
+We construct the minimal model $\calB_0^\mathrm{min}$ and calculate its disc potential (\cref{thmB0Potential}).
+In \cref{secmfE} we study the localised mirror functor in this setting, show that it gives a description of an arbitrary superfiltered deformation $\calA$ of $E$, and deduce our main classification result (\cref{Theorem1}).
+We digress briefly in \cref{secObstructionDeformation} to discuss an alternative approach and some related results. \Cref{secHH} then computes the Hochschild cohomology algebra of $\calA$ (\cref{thmHHA})---this doesn't use the earlier classification results, and can be read independently if desired.

+Finally, in \cref{secMonotoneTori} we discuss the mirror symmetry picture outlined in \cref{sscMotivation}.
+We use a geometric version of the localised mirror functor (also introduced by Cho--Hong--Lau, in \cite{ChoHongLauTorus}) to prove a local mirror symmetry result for monotone Lagrangian tori: the Floer $A_\infty$-algebra of such a torus is $1$-equivalent to a minimal model for the endomorphism algebra of the expected mirror matrix factorisation (\cref{thmLocalMS}).
+We also deduce the folklore result that its disc potential is a suitable expansion of the superpotential $W_L$ (\cref{thmPoComputation}).
+As mentioned above, only this last section assumes any knowledge of geometry.